TrevorBuchanan/AgAIDResearch/ProjectNotes.md

 ## Object Detection

+### Overview Notes:
+* The machine learning object detection portion of this project was done near the end, so the testing of the models was very limited.
+* The machine learning data was trained on data annotated with RoboFlow and can be found here https://app.roboflow.com/agaid-image-processing/agaid-object-detection/1
+* The annotated data set has also been saved to [AnnotatedReferencePanelData](AnnotatedReferencePanelData)
+* Although little tested, the machine learning models for object detection performed so much better than the image processing object detection that the image processing object detection approach is obsolete.

 ### Image Processing
 **Approaches Taken:**
 * Uniform values mask - Using the fact that the panels' pixel values should be uniform (checks immediate surrounding pixels )